Cat is apathetic – what you can do

 Apathetic cats are rarely exclusively apathetic.
 They usually show other Symptoms that depend on the underlying cause.
 The following symptoms often occur in combination with apathy:

 Loss of appetite and reduced thirst are particularly common in apathetic cats.
-As a result, the animals consume too few nutrients and fluids, which weakens them further.
-A lack of appetite for drinking and eating ultimately leads to dangerous dehydration in cats.
+As a result, the animals do not consume enough nutrients and liquids, which weakens them further.
+A lack of appetite and drinking ultimately leads to dangerous dehydration in cats.
 Symptoms such as diarrhea and vomiting accelerate this development even further.
 As soon as you notice that your cat is not eating or drinking enough, you should consult a veterinarian.

 The exact symptoms that accompany apathetic traits in a cat depend primarily on the cause of the apathy.
 The same applies to the appropriate treatment.
 Therefore, the first step is to find out what the possible triggers of the apathy are.